taroooyan/bg-wiki/NANO-MANUAL-(kit-assembly).md

 The Pelican case is a standard 1010 model, which has a (black, yellow, blue or red) removable rubber liner.
 A hole must be cut in liner to ﬁt the pancake sensor.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/cutting_liner.jpg)
 * Itʼs easiest to use the opening in the rear plate as a hole-cutting template.
 Push it snugly into the rubber liner, and trace the circular opening with a pen, pencil, or thin marker.
+Remove the liner from the case before cutting the hole in the rubber liner.

-* Use an X-acto, Olfa, or similar knife to cut the hole.
+* Use an X-acto, Olfa, or similar knife to cut the liner hole.
+(Joeʼs half a sawed beer can of correct diameter also works as a sensor window cutter!)

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/front_plate_assembly.jpg)
-* Replace the liner into the plastic case, and gently but ﬁrmly insert the assembled iGeigie Nano.It should be a very snug ﬁt.
-Check to see that the case closes properly, and that the sensor is properly aligned with the opening in the liner.
+* Replace the liner into the plastic case, and gently but ﬁrmly insert the assembled bGeigie Nano into the liner.
+Check that the sensor is properly aligned with the opening in the liner.
+(Alternatively place the Nano into the liner and insert them together into the case.)
+It should be a very snug ﬁt.
+Close the case.
+The case closes properly when the clasp shuts tightly with click.
+(If initially the case cannot be completely closed, check carefully for any jammed point, fix and try again.)

-ADD: Joeʼs sharpened beer can sensor window cutter!
+* Clear neoprene feet are provided in the kit to stick on the corners of the bottom of the case.
+Theyʼre not absolutely necessary, but these feet or runners make it easier to mount the device in many situations.
+See “Mounting tips.” [needs to be added!!]

-####Congratulations, youʼre done!
+* Strap(s)are provided to make it easier to mount the Nano on a car or other vehicle.
+See “Mounting tips.” [needs to be added!]

-However......
+In this conﬁguration, the Nano is fully operational for most types of data gathering.
+See the "Nano User Guide" (operations manual).  [needs to be added!]

-* Straps are provided to make it easier to mount the Nano to a car or other vehicle.
-See “Mounting tips.”[need to add!!]
+An optional beta window can be made if desired.
+See “Options.” [needs to be added!]

-* Clear neoprene feet are also provided.
-Theyʼre not absolutely necessary, but make it easier to mount the device in many situations.
-See “Mounting tips.”
+An Apple audio cord is provided for iGiegie mode update to online databases.
+See the "Safecast API User Manual". [needs to be added!]

-* Finally, in this conﬁguration, the Nano is fully operational for most types of data gathering, but an optional beta window can be made if desired.
-See “Options.”
+####Congratulations, your kit assembly is finished!
+Run the tests Step 07.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/closed_front.jpg)